Location Managers

 Community Relations

-Our location managers keep respectful relationships with local authorities, property owners, and community stakeholders across Saudi Arabia.
-We make sure all cultural and religious protocols are observed across production.
+Our location managers keep warm ties with local authorities.
+They also build trust with property owners and community members across Saudi Arabia.
+We make sure all cultural and religious customs are honored on every shoot.

 04.